 COORDINATION

-EPMI will endeavor to provide the necessary price signals that will enable Frontera to evaluate the plant’s economic dispatch.
+EPMI will endeavor to provide the necessary price signals that will enable Frontera to evaluate the Facility’s economic dispatch.
 EPMI will help Frontera evaluate the risk of the portfolio to continue to create an appropriate fuel management plan.

-Frontera will evaluate the natural gas price signals to determine whether the plant will operate.
+Frontera will evaluate the natural gas price signals to determine whether the Facility will operate.
 Frontera will work to procure as many contracts and credit arrangements as necessary to help the Facility receive a price competitive and reliable gas supply.
 Frontera will describe its risk appetite regarding fuel procurement for the Facility to EPMI to help develop an appropriate fuel management plan.

 EXHIBIT E